Me: “Hello, nice to meet you . . .”

 Another common question I get is “Do you have anything online or shorter for that?”

 I’m all about building efficiencies into training to reduce cost and time.
 I also believe that efficiency can be achieved in a way that doesn’t compromise effectiveness.
-Our hybrid delivery option
+Our blended delivery option

 is a great example of this.
 There’s no way to teach the necessary skills and apply them to daily practice without some classroom time.
 However, using a blended-learning option, you can certainly front-load your learners so that, once they’re in the classroom, you can immediately apply those skills to their daily practice and teach and practice those elements of the program that can’t be taught online, like CPI’s Personal Safety TechniquesSM